xtuml/training/courses/System Modeling with the xtUML Editor/Execution/Viewing-Debug-Information/View Debug Information Quiz.md

 __Type:__ True / False

-__Question:__ Only instances of classes with Identifiers can uniquely distinguished in the Session Explorer.
+__Question:__ Only instances of classes with Identifiers can be uniquely distinguished in the Session Explorer.

 __Choices:__
   - A:  True